AntoFa1990/CA_AQ_Dashboard/README.md

 ## Background

-This is group project done on ETL, Python Flask, JavaScript, HTML and Data Visualizations
+This was a group project using the ETL, Python Flask, JavaScript, HTML and Data Visualizations to evaluate the relative air quality of California cities.

-Contributors:
+## Contributors:

 Shweta Joshi